Disabled Blue Badges

 - where temporary restrictions on parking are in force along a length of road e.g. as indicated by no-waiting cones

-- on a residents parking bay, unless there are signs showing that you may do so, or you have checked with the local authority Highways Department that you may do so
+- on a residents parking bay, unless signs are showing that you may do so, or you have checked with the local authority Highways Department that you may do so

 - on school keep clear markings during the hours shown on a yellow no- stopping plate

 You must NOT park where it would be obstructive or cause a danger to others.
 The following are likely examples:

 - at school entrances, bus stops, on a bend, or near the brow of a hill or hump bridge

 - where it would make it difficult for others to see clearly, eg close to a junction

 - where it would make the road narrow, eg by a traffic island or where road work is in progress

 - where it would hold up traffic, eg in narrow stretches of road or blocking vehicle entrances